Questions about the Books

 Questions about Booksignings and Events

-My current schedule is listed on the Events page, and updated frequently.
+My current schedule is listed on the Events page, and updated as new events are scheduled.

 If you’re interested in a signing in your area, please talk to your local bookstore, tell them you’re interested, and ask them to contact Alexis Nixon.